Revitalizing New Brunswick's Economy

 We're creating new paths of economic mobility for residents.

-NBT, via our Esperanza Neighborhood Project, will increase our capacity to support French Street area businesses and transform their shared corridor, through enhanced marketing, technical assistance, and targeted deployment of beautification funds.
-We're working with established businesses in the French Street corridor to improve customer/resident perceptions, increase sales, and attract more outside visitors
+NBT, via our Esperanza Neighborhood Project, is focused on supporting French Street area businesses and partnering to transform their shared corridor, through enhanced marketing, technical assistance, and targeted deployment of beautification funds.
+The ultimate goal is to improve customer/resident perceptions, increase sales, and attract more outside visitors to this vibrant Latino district.

 Completed cohort sessions